-The product of the Standing International Forum of Commercial Courts’ first international working group has been published on the SIFoCC website.
+The product of the Standing International Forum of Commercial Courts’ first international working group (external link, opens in a new tab) has been published on the SIFoCC website.

 This working group addressed Case Management in commercial litigation.
 The result is a set of working presumptions for best practice.